Scakah/PCs/enclave/ariel.md

 ## Appearance

-Tall and Muscular, yet showing signs of recent Oppulence.
-Effeminate visage Brown long hair, Brown Eyes.
-Uniform was clearly meant for a younger, more in-shape version of them.
+Tall and lean.
+Effeminate visage covered by Brown long hair, Brown Eyes. frilly , long clothing covering most of their body, more in-shape version of them.

 ## Backstory